StackStorm/st2docs/docs/source/chatops/notifications.rst

         routes:
           - "slack"

 In the above example, notifications for "task2" will not be sent out.
-This feature is particularly useful in combination with ChatOps where you don't want want noisy tasks to pollute the Chat client.
+This feature is particularly useful in combination with ChatOps where you don't want noisy tasks to pollute the Chat client.

+Note that it is not currently possible to have a default ``skip_notify`` policy.

-ChatOps and notifications
+ChatOps and Notifications
 -------------------------

-If you enabled ChatOps, you get all the the things wired for you.
+If you enabled ChatOps, you get all the things wired for you.
 You don't have to edit action metadata etc. You can still use ``skip_notify`` to skip notifications for certain tasks in a chain or workflow.
 If you specified a notify section in metadata or in tasks, those notification routes will override ChatOps.
-Therefore, you might not see notifications in chat client.
+Therefore, you might not see notifications in the chat client.
 See `this issue <https://github.com/StackStorm/st2/issues/2018>`_ for an example.